kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ### Step 2 - Post PnP Onboarding - **(OPTIONAL)**

 To complete this exercise, the port where the Target switch connects is a layer two trunk as part of a Port Channel needs to have a final tweak.
-To ensure ongoing connectivity we need to modify the upstream connection to put it in bundled mode.
+To ensure ongoing connectivity we need to modify the upstream connection to put it in bundled mode. *Only required on some older versions of code.*

 ```vtl
 !